 Creative Mark Metal Tube Wringer: These are very useful in the studio and help me squeeze out every last bit of oil or acrylic paint out of tubes.
 Don't get the plastic ones though; the first one I ordered was plastic and it is sitting in a landfill somewhere.
 The tube wringer that I now have is metal, sturdy and has a "gripping" textured clamp that can really grab the end of a metal (or plastic) tube of paint.

 Nitrile Gloves: These are must haves - any brand will really do - just make sure you get the right size!
 I also have baby powder on hand for days when it's hot outside and it makes it easier to slip the gloves on and off!

-White Artist Tape: I use the white artist tape almost exclusively now to create the four quadrants on my Arches Oil Paper.
-You can also use blue Painter's tape, which you can find in any local hardware store, but the white painter's tape can be found in some art stores.
-You can also purchase it online.
+White Artist Tape, 1" x 60 yd: I use the 1" white artist tape almost exclusively now (instead of blue painter's tape) to create the four quadrants on my Arches Oil Paper.
+You can find blue Painter's tape in any local hardware store, but the white painter's tape can be found in some art stores; I purchase it online.

 12 in Painter's Guard: This is a great tool for getting straight lines in all mediums.
 Place this tool against your surface and you can scrape, paint or gouge nice straight lines.

 Warner Carbide Wallpaper Scraper: This is a useful tool if you are working on panel as it can be an aggressive tool for scraping away dry paint to reveal layers beneath.
 The blades are very easy to replace and the knob on the top allows a good grip.

 Ryobi 2.6 Amp Orbital Sander: This is very useful when you want to sand away layers to reveal underlying passages of your painting.